-Aimed at those looking to start a new career in commercial gas (eg heating, plant or pipework), or with a very limited knowledge of the gas industry, this course will give you a high quality, structured route to becoming a fully qualified gas engineer.
+Our GGFO course is aimed at those looking to start a new career in commercial gas or with very limited knowledge of the gas industry, this course will give you a high-quality, structured route to becoming a fully qualified gas engineer.

-The course provides candidates with the skills, knowledge and experience required in order to become Gas Safe Registered.
-If you are looking for a gas qualification which is both recognised and respected in the gas industry then this is the course for you.
+The course provides candidates with the skills, knowledge, and experience required to become Gas Safe Registered.
+If you are looking for a gas qualification that is both recognised and respected in the gas industry, then this is the course for you.

-Steve Willis Training delivers a complete programme with a strong focus on quality - quality training, quality facilities, quality support and quality gas engineers.
-Come and see our training centres for yourself and compare them with other providers, contact us to arrange a visit.
+Steve Willis Training Centres deliver a complete programme with a strong focus on quality training, quality facilities, quality support, and quality gas engineers.
+Come and see our training centres at Burgess Hill and Portchester and compare them with other providers.
+Please contact us to arrange a visit.

-This programme is delivered "On and Off Job."
-The Off-Job training takes place as day release over 24 days at one of our centres and includes theory and practical training.
+This programme is delivered “On and Off Job.”
+The Off-Job training takes place over a minimum of 34 days at one of our centres and includes theory and practical training.
+This is usually run 2 days per week over 17 weeks.

 - CIGA1 (commercial heating plant)